Aakash-agnan001/TaskScheduler/README.md

 ## Design Pattern: Strategy Pattern
 We used the strategy pattern, as our algorithms and methods were very similar with minimal changes between each implementation.
 Given our intial iteration of our design pattern, we were able to see that the strategy pattern would be the most benficial for our numerous classes required.
 Using this feature we were able to implement an interface class <i>Information</i> and then proceeded to create the <i>Description, Priority, Classification, Title, Duration, DueDate</i> classes that inherited from the <i>Information</i> class and defined the setInformation and getInformation methods, along with any special functions that class may require!
 These design patterns made it clear that all the various classes were related in terms of the methods they will be implementing.
 It also made it easier to be able to easily work with the Task class, as everything was consitent and easy to follow and test!

- ## Screenshots
-> Screenshots of the input/output after running your application
  ## Installation/Usage
 To install and use the program, ensure you have `QT` and `qmake` installed.